ibm-cloud-docs/account/acct-getstart-tutorial.md

 {: #account-gs-resourcegroups}
 {: step}

-Resource groups provide a way for you to easily manage access to multiple resources and to view billage usage for a set of resources.
+Resource groups provide a way for you to easily manage access to multiple resources and to view billing usage for a set of resources.
 With your Pay-As-You-Go account, you can create more resource groups in addition to the default resource group that's included when you first created your Lite account.

 1. Go to **Manage** > **Account** > **Account resources** > **Resource groups**.
 2. Click **Create**.